-Prior to establishing his own firm, Mr. Taussig was Director of Finance for Gfeller Development Company, where he handled all take-out and construction financing for the Company’s residential projects and infrastructure.
-He was previously employed for six years by Mission Viejo Company (“MVC”) where, as Manager of Housing and Community Development, he was involved in the planning and public financing for two planned communities encompassing over 50,000 homes.
-Prior to that, he worked for five years in the public sector as the administrator of a federal housing and community development program, and as a land-use planner.
-Mr. Taussig’s educational background includes a Masters degree in City Planning from the University of California at Berkeley and a B.A. in Economics from Cornell University.
-He is a Registered Investment Advisor, and also qualified for full member status with the American Institute of Certified Planners in 1982.
-Mr. Taussig is currently an active member of the Urban Land Institute’s national Public Private Partnership Council.
+Prior to establishing his own firm, Mr. Taussig was the Director of Finance for Gfeller Development Company, where he handled all take-out and construction financing for the company’s residential projects and infrastructure.
+He was previously employed for 6 years by MVC where, as the Manager of Housing and Community Development, he was involved in the planning and public financing for two planned communities encompassing over 50,000 homes.
+Prior to that, he worked for 5 years in the public sector as the Administrator of a Federal housing and community development program and a Land Use Planner.
+Mr. Taussig’s educational background includes a Master’s Degree in City Planning from the University of California at Berkeley and a B.A. in Economics from Cornell University.
+He is a Registered Investment Advisor and also qualified for full member status with the American Institute of Certified Planners in 1982.
+Mr. Taussig is currently an active member of the Urban Land Institute’s (“ULI’s”) national Public-Private Partnership Council.

 Mr. Taussig has attained a Series 54 license as a Principal Municipal Advisor and Series 50 license as a Municipal Advisor under regulations promulgated by the U.S. Securities and Exchange Commission (“SEC”) and Municipal Securities Rulemaking Board (“MSRB”).